Here’s everything about your school Wi-Fi seeing what you search for:

 How much they can see and what they do with the information varies widely from school to school.

-If you want to learn all about how your school’s Wi-Fi tracks your searches and how to stop them, then this article is for you.
+If you want to learn all about how your school’s Wi-Fi can track your searches and how to stop them, then this article is for you.

 Let’s get started!